awsdocs/aws-lambda-developer-guide/doc_source/API_GetAccountSettings.md

 The following data is returned in JSON format by the service\.

  ** [AccountLimit](#API_GetAccountSettings_ResponseSyntax) **   <a name="SSS-GetAccountSettings-response-AccountLimit"></a>
-Provides limits of code size and concurrency associated with the current account and region\.
 Type: [AccountLimit](API_AccountLimit.md) object

  ** [AccountUsage](#API_GetAccountSettings_ResponseSyntax) **   <a name="SSS-GetAccountSettings-response-AccountUsage"></a>
-Provides code size usage and function count associated with the current account and region\.
 Type: [AccountUsage](API_AccountUsage.md) object

 ## Errors<a name="API_GetAccountSettings_Errors"></a>